XML Io Dsl

 </bean>

-then the arguments to this method is taken from constructors
+the arguments to this method is taken from

 public class MyBean {